Ahmed-Magdi1/Home-Service-Robot/README.md

 $ ./src/my_robot/scripts/Home_Service_Robot.sh
 ```

-### Note: To regenerate new map, close all ROS terminals and run the gmapping_test.sh script again.
+### Note: To regenerate new map, close all ROS terminals and run the test_slam.sh script again.
 When you are done, with all terminals open  execute

 ```rosrun map_server map_saver -f <map_name>```
 ## Then, replace: